xumxum/ha_cyprus_weather/README.md

 2. Download Cyprus Weather integration in hacs

-3. Add the configuration part same way as in manual installation above( no GUI config )
+3. Restart Home Assistant

-4. Restart Home Assistant
+4. Search & Add the `Cyprus Weather` integration in Settings/Integration and configure the city.

 ## Notes